Once you get to Italy: What to Do

 How to get the Residence Permit (“Permesso di soggiorno”)

-To do this, you must get the “Residence Permit Kit” (“Kit per il Permesso di Soggiorno”), an envelope with a yellow band containing forms, instructions and a payment slip.
-You can get the kit at any Post Office offering the service “Sportello amico” (“Friendly help desk”): please ask in any Post Office directions to find the closest office offering the service, or go to the Central Post Office, address: Via Carlo Pisacane, 1, in the center of town.
-Once you have the kit It is convenient that you go to the Erasmus and International Home (see the section above) where you may receive help to fill it in, as instructions are in Italian.
-For this service an appointment is required: please write to firstname.lastname@example.org .
-(English instructions to colmplete the residence permit kit can be found at http://www.studyinmilan.net/index.phtml?Id_VMenu=545)
+To do this, you must get the “Residence Permit Kit” (“Kit per il Permesso di Soggiorno”), an envelope with a yellow band containing forms, instructions, and a payment slip.
+You can get the kit at any Post Office offering the service “Sportello amico” (“Friendly help desk”): please ask in any Post Office directions to find the closest office offering the service, or go to the Central Post Office, address: Via Carlo Pisacane, 1, in the center of Parma.
+Once you have the kit, an example of English instructions to fill-in the residence permit forms can be found for instance at: https://www.som.polimi.it/downloadbrochuremip/DOCUMENTI_ISO/ISO_APPLY_PERMIT_STAY.pdf.

 After completing the actions explained in the kit instructions, you must buy a “marca da bollo” for 16 euros (a stamp duty) from any tobacconist shop (“tabaccheria”) and attach it to the filled forms in the kit.

 The completed kit must be submitted to a Post Office: there you will be asked to show the passport and pay 137 euros (approx.).
-You will also be given a postal receipt and a letter with details of an appointment date for the “Commissariato” (Police Station) where the Residence Permit will be finally issued.
+You will also be given a postal receipt and a letter with details of an appointment date for the Immigration Office of the Questura (Police Headquarters – Immigration Office), in via Chiavari, 15 – Parma, where the Residence Permit will be finally issued.

-That postal receipt is an important piece of document, as it proves that you is legally in Italy and it replaces the Residence Permit until it is officially issued.
-The receipt must always accompany the passport.
+That postal receipt is an important piece of document, as it proves that you are legally in Italy and it replaces the Residence Permit until that is officially issued.
+The receipt must always be with your passport.